-- 1) A large Ziploc bag should be sent to school containing an extra set of clothing (e.g., shirt, shorts, sock, underwear) to be used in case of need.
+1) A large Ziploc bag should be sent to school containing an extra set of clothing (e.g., shirt, shorts, sock, underwear) to be used in case of need.
 Summer clothes should be sent now and winter clothes later as the weather changes.
-Please label each piece of clothing. - 2) Kindergarten children will need to bring 4 boxes of wipes.
-These are used throughout the year to keep children clean and are greatly appreciated. - 3) We are also asking for a drawstring bag labeled with your child's name, containing a small blanket and a very small pillow to be used at nap time.
-Please make sure all items fit in the bag easily and are labeled. - 4) Children who nap would enjoy a mat cover.
-Mat covers can be made, or send a pillow and blanket for your child.
-Another alternative is a roll up that includes a pillow, and can be purchased through Amazon.
-We provide the mat, but it would be more comfortable for your child if you would provide a nap blanket with attached pillow or a small blanket and travel size pillow.
+Please label each piece of clothing.

+2) Kindergarten children will need to bring 4 boxes of wipes.
+These are used throughout the year to keep children clean and are greatly appreciated.

+3) Please provide a preschool roll up nap mat for your child's nap time.
+It should include a pillow and attached blanket.
+These can be found on Amazon or other children's clothing/school supply sites.